 - Seasonings: black pepper of course, but you can also add a dash of spice with chili powder or smoked paprika.

 - Muffins are very easy to make and these are made the old-fashioned way: a bowl with wet ingredients and a bowl with dry ingredients that are mixed together swiftly and lightly (images 1 and 2).

 - The add-ins (cheese, tomatoes, and parsley) are added before the dry ingredients are completely incorporated.
 That way the batter is mixed as little as possible to ensure muffins that are as tender as possible (images 3 and 4).

 This recipe is for regular-sized muffins.

-If you want crustier muffins - not only on top but also on the sides - omit paper cups and butter the individual rounds.
+- Buttering the muffin tin: if you want crustier muffins - not only on top but also on the sides - omit paper cups and butter the individual rounds.
+Or use cooking spray.

 Storing - Freezing